THE AIRDRIE 1ST CLUB?

 In addition to supporting various groups in Airdrie some of the programs we have include the Blankets 4 Kids.

 By far our largest event is our annual Christmas Hamper Program.
-It is interesting to note that our club is manned by volunteers with no paid members.
+It is interesting to note that this program is run completely by volunteers.

 Why We Changed Our Name